tomi3-11/Python-beginner-CLI-projects/README.md

 Features:

-	i.
-Create Task — Add new tasks to your list.
+- Create Task — Add new tasks to your list.

-	ii.
-View Tasks — Display all current tasks.
+- View Tasks — Display all current tasks.

-	iii.
-Delete Task — Remove a specific task from your list.
+- Delete Task — Remove a specific task from your list.

-	iv.
-Completed Task — Marks a specific task as completed from the list (✔).
+- Completed Task — Marks a specific task as completed from the list (✔).

+- Save tasks — Saves tasks in a file specified by the user in (.txt)

 # 2. Note-Taking App
 A lightweight CLI notes application using Python's file handling techniques(Local Storage).

 Features:

-	i.
-Write Notes — Write new notes (overwrites previous content).
+- Write Notes — Write new notes (overwrites previous content).

-	ii.
-Append Notes — Add new notes without deleting existing ones.
+- Append Notes — Add new notes without deleting existing ones.

-	iii.
-Read Notes — View all saved notes.
+- Read Notes — View all saved notes.

-	iv.
-Delete All Notes — Clear all notes from the file.
+- Delete All Notes — Clear all notes from the file.

-	v.
-Exit — Close the application safely.
+- Exit — Close the application safely.

-	vi.
-Save - Saves the tasks added to the list to a file specified by a user.
+- Save - Saves the tasks added to the list to a file specified by a user.

 # 3. Calculator App and it's Unittest.
 A Simple Object Oriented style calculator, that accepts five operations and user inputs.

 Features:

-	i.
-Addition: Accepts and adds to numbers
+- Addition: Accepts and adds to numbers

-	ii.
-Subtraction: Accepts and subtracts to numbers
+- Subtraction: Accepts and subtracts to numbers

-	iii.
-Multiplication: Accepts and multiplies to numbers
+- Multiplication: Accepts and multiplies to numbers

-	iv.
-Division: Accepts and divides to numbers
+- Division: Accepts and divides to numbers

-	v.
-Exponential: Accepts the first number as the base and the second number as index(power)
+- Exponential: Accepts the first number as the base and the second number as index(power)

-	vi.
-User Inputs: Accepts two numbers and an operants. ('+', '-', '*', '/').
+- User Inputs: Accepts two numbers and an operants. ('+', '-', '*', '/').

-	vii.
-Coming Soon!
+- Coming Soon!

 # 4. Temperature Converter
 This is a simple program that allows a user to input a temperature and have a choice